brootaylor/personal-dev-framework/README.md

 Any edits of SCSS files or JS files will result in the correct bundle being recreated.

 ### Full Build
-To produce a full build, run the following command which will output the CSS, JS, Imagery & PHP partials markup into the 'build' directory.
+To produce a full build, run the following command which will output the necessary CSS, JS, Imagery & PHP partials markup into the 'build' directory.
+This is what can then be deployed to your server.

 ```
 grunt